MahTimbs/IT-Documentation/Active Directory/Active Directory Basics.md

 ---
 ## How to Find a User, Contact, or Groups in Active Directory
 1. Go to **Active Directory Users and Computers**
-2. In the left panel, select your domain
+2. In the left panel, right click your domain
 3. Go to the **Find** option
 4. Select the object type (User, Contact, or Group)
 5. Set the location to **Entire Directory**